Hues2/Hues2/README.md

     <ul>
       <li> 👨🏼‍💻 I'm a Graduate Mobile App Developer at Sykes Holiday Cottages</li>
       <li> 👨🏼‍💻 I used to work as a Junior iOS App Developer at Networld Sports</li>
-      <li> 📱 Currently working on a personal project that is an iOS app that allows users to keep track of their spending.
-Check out the Spenny repository for more info!</li>
+      <li> 📱 Currently working on a couple of personal projects (iOS apps).
+Check out the Spenny and TheMovies repositories for more info!</li>
       <li> 🔗 Here is my LinkedIn profile: https://www.linkedin.com/in/greg-ross-b155a1233 </li>
     </ul>
   </div>